gitpatrickv/fullstack-react-ecommerce-remake/README.md

 ## Project Overview
 This personal project focuses on creating an online shopping platform similar to Shopee.
+The reason for replicating the UI design is to allow me to focus on the logic, as designing the UI on my own would take too much time.
+Additionally, it helps me think like the developers of Shopee by putting myself in their shoes.
-The goal is to enhance my skills in both backend and frontend development, explore different techniques and refactor [my first full-stack project](https://github.com/gitpatrickv/FullStack-Ecommerce-Frontend-React), which has messy and unstructured code.
+The goal is to enhance my skills in both backend and frontend development, explore different techniques (such as the Factory Pattern) and refactor [my first full-stack project](https://github.com/gitpatrickv/Fullstack-Ecommerce-Backend-Springboot), which has messy and unstructured code.
 Additionally, this project serves as a reference for when I use different backend or frontend frameworks, helping me easily recall key concepts and techniques.